 - WINTER WARMTH: Soft fleece lining enhances comfort and provides excellent warmth through long periods of standing or...

-Amazon customers gave this brand 4.6 out of 5 stars, and one user said these will be the only winter boots they will ever purchase.
+These will be the only winter boots they will ever purchase.
 On the contrary, another reviewer stated that these boots make his feet sweat and make them feel chilled.

 Best Overall Snow Boot